digimead/sbt-dependency-manager/README.md

 sbt-dependency-manager [![Build Status](https://travis-ci.org/digimead/sbt-dependency-manager.png?branch=master)](https://travis-ci.org/digimead/sbt-dependency-manager)
 ======================

 Short introduction: [Simple-build-tool plugin with Eclipse in 5 Minutes](http://youtu.be/3K8knvkVAyc) on Youtube (demo of one of the first versions) or [look at the test project](https://github.com/digimead/sbt-dependency-manager/tree/master/src/sbt-test/dependency-manager/simple).
-Please, open `test` file
+Please, open `test` file.

 What is it?
 You may fetch [SBT](https://github.com/sbt/sbt "Simple Build Tool") project artifacts, compose jars with source code, align sources inside jars for your favorite IDE